HotelQuickly/WeAreHiring/README.md

 **You** - prepare for the Skype call

 * Download the HotelQuickly application (iOS, Android or BlackBerry)
-* Prepare a list of things you suggest to improve (go into details)
+* Prepare a list of things you suggest to improve in the app (go into details)

 **Us** - we'll schedule the Skype call with you with the following agenda: